Deepam02/source-asia-backend/README.md

 # Source Asia Backend

-Go HTTP service (stdlib + `github.com/google/uuid`): a rolling-window rate limiter and an in-memory product catalog.
+Go HTTP service: a rolling-window rate limiter and an in-memory product catalog.
 Listens on `:3000`.

 ## Quick Start